GeoNode/geonode/README.rst

   - If not, download from http://maven.apache.org/download.html

-Additionally, GeoNode uses a number of native-code libraries in Python.
-You can install these libraries manually, or allow the GeoNode setup script to compile them for you.
+Additionally, WorldMap uses a number of native-code libraries in Python.
+You can install these libraries manually, or allow the WorldMap setup script to compile them for you.
 In the latter case, you will need to install a C compiler such as GCC, as well as any requisite development libraries.
 GCC packages are available for Mac OSX and all Linux distributions; consult your